January 27, 2001 —

 Communities Museum & Historical Society in Frazier Park show the Ramona Cradle as they

-transfer it to the Santa Clarita Valley Historical Society on Jan.
-27, 2001.
+transfer it to the Santa Clarita Valley Historical Society.

 The "Ramona Cradle," as Robert E. Callahan called it, was donated in 1963 by